Therapeutic Technology

 The Bioness L300 is a medical device that uses state-of-the-art, functional electrical stimulation technology to help improve safety and efficiency for people with foot drop, an abnormal walking pattern caused by a broad range of conditions, including stroke, traumatic brain injury, multiple sclerosis, cerebral palsy, and incomplete spinal cord injury.

-Bioness H200 Wireless Hand Rehabilitation System
+Bioness® H200 Wireless Hand Rehabilitation System

 The Korebalance Premiere-22

-Korebalance is a balance training system incorporating Variable Speed Reaction (VSR) training together with cognitive interaction.
+Korebalance is a balance training system incorporating Variable Speed Reaction (VSR) training and cognitive interaction.
 It challenges a patient’s balance through various velocities, angles, and directions, demanding cognitive, visual, vestibular, and proprioceptive engagement.
 This high-quality therapy allows healthcare professionals to customize the program and adjust difficulty levels and tasks over time.
 By challenging these systems simultaneously via repetitive actions, the body is required to make balance corrections automatically.

 Vestibular Rehabilitation Therapy